GuanceCloud/guance-docs/docs/en/logs/blacklist.md

 ### Import / Export

 You can create blacklist by importing/exporting JSON file.
-Click "import/export blacklist" in "log"-"blacklist" of Guance Cloud workspace.
+Click "import/export blacklist" in "log"-"blacklist" of Guance workspace.

 ???- attention

-    The imported JSON file needs to be the configuration JSON file from Guance Cloud.
+    The imported JSON file needs to be the configuration JSON file from Guance.